Brittany-Reid/node_code_query/README.md

 ### 3. Search for packages

-Type `.packages read text file` to see an interactive list of packages from NPM you can install.
+Type `.packages read text file` to see an interactive list of packages from NPM you can install for the task "read text file".

 <p align="center">
   <img src="media/run_example3.png" alt="packages command"/>